louis-thevenet/vault-tasks/README.md

 Markdown tasks are very easy to integrate with knowledge/projects and are source-control-friendly.

+I wrote a [blog post](https://louis-thevenet.github.io/blog/pkms/2025/04/12/personal-knowledge-management-and-tasks.html) explaining my workflow and how I use vault-tasks if you're interested.

 I also spend most of my writing time in the terminal (Helix) and do not rely on heavy external software.

 ## Features